my-realm/depth-first/README.md

 Umm, so...

-1. You need to break the encryption on the file.
+1. You will need to break the encryption on the file to open it.
 I don't have the password for it anymore.

-1. There is also the possibility that you had already hacked into my computer networks long time ago, and managed to read all such files while I was writing them.
+1. There is also the possibility that you had already hacked into my computer networks, a long time ago, and have since, managed to read all such files while I was writing them.

 <br>